It’s important to WHUUF’s Members that we live our values.

 Monthly Meetings

 Anyone is welcome to attend our monthly Social Justice Community meetings.
 Meet new folks, bring ideas, and learn what we’re all about!
-Meetings are typically held on the 2nd Monday of each month at 4pm in Forest Hall.
-Next meeting is May 6th, 4pm.
-Contact Wendy if you would like the agenda beforehand!
+Meetings are typically held on the 2nd Monday of each month at 4pm on zoom and in the Fireside Room.

 To sign up for our newsletter, click here.